The Bankrate promise

 Fee simple subject to executory limitation

 This final type of fee simple defeasible is very similar to fee simple determinable.
 However, in the case of fee simple subject to executory limitation, if conditions are violated or somehow not met, ownership of the property is automatically transferred to a third party with no further action required.
-(Whereas in fee simple determinable, it is transferred back to the grantor.)
+(As opposed to being transferred back to the grantor, as in fee simple determinable.)